Intel Platform Trust Technology: Cutting Edge Security for Low-Power Systems

 Posted on May 1, 2020

-While that might not be much of an issue for personal computers (top hackers usually aren’t that interested in your personal files) it is a grave threat for website servers and computing systems deployed in the field across various industrial applications.
+While hacking prevention might not be much of an issue for personal computers (top hackers usually aren’t that interested in your personal files), it is a grave threat for website servers and computing systems deployed in the field across various industrial applications.

 To safeguard a computing system’s core data – the firmware and operating system files – a technological solution called Trusted Platform Module (TPM) was devised.

 But what exactly is TPM?
 How does it relate to Intel Platform Trust Technology (PTT)?
 And most importantly of all, what does it mean for the embedded computing industry?

 How do you deal with a hacker (or a virus) that has gained access to the lowest levels of a computer’s memory?
 If malicious elements can interfere with even the most fundamental code of the firmware and the operating system, there is little that can be done from the software side.

 That is where a Trusted Platform Module comes in.
 TPM is a microprocessor chip with a digital signature baked in at manufacturing.
 It is tamper-proof, and cryptographically secure, which means that hackers are going to have a hard time breaking into it.

 Basically, the TPM is soldered right onto your motherboard.
 Every time the system boots, it verifies the integrity of the rest of your hardware as well as the fundamental parts of the system code and prevents the system from booting if it is found to be compromised.